Code-Institute-Submissions/gabriele-andolina-the-underwater-gang_OctResub/documentation/Agile.md

 ## **1. Wireframes**

-The detailed wireframes for this project can be found here: [Wireframes](/documentation/wireframes.md).
+The detailed wireframes and database schema for this project can be found here: [Wireframes & Database](/documentation/wireframes.md).

 ## **2. User Stories - Description and Testing**
 ### **2.1 User Stories - Description**